xuantiep/xdeb-org/content/post/diy-dynamic-dns-provider-api.md

 ## Conclusion

-With this in place the DNS entries for my home servers should update within 60s of an IP address change.
+With this in place the DNS entries for my home server should update within 60s of an IP address change.
 This is ok for the services I run.
 Not as good as a real static IP address but it will do for now.

+The most useful function for my home server is as a VPN with Wireguard.
+Later this year, when we hopefully can start traveling again, it will see some traffic after many month of rest.